 For most purposes, bioethics can be seen as a general category of which medical ethics is a subset.
 When talking about issues in medical ethics, you will often find the terms used interchangeably.

 As we’ve mentioned, ethical issues in the delivery of medicine go back more than a couple of thousand years.
 However, as was first noted by the contemporary casuist, Al Jonsen, ancient medical ethics was not a matter debated in the public square.
 Contemporary bioethics is different in that it engages the public.
 Such ethical issues are matters of concern at the bedside, in the board room, in legislatures, and debated around the dinner table.
 The work of bioethicists contributes to these debates but ultimately, bioethics is an ongoing societal dialogue that strives for and often achieves, a pragmatic consensus.
 It is this institutional and public nature of bioethics that leads so many to seek advanced education concerning bioethics such as graduate degrees.

-As part of our mission, the Neiswanger Institute for Bioethics at Loyola University Chicago Stritch School of Medicine offers an online master's degree program and a hybrid doctoral degree in bioethics and health policy, as well as online certificate programs for health care professionals.
+As part of our mission, the Neiswanger Institute for Bioethics at Loyola University Chicago Stritch School of Medicine offers an online MASTER's degree and a DOCTORATE degree in bioethics and health policy, as well as online CERTIFICATE programs for healthcare professionals.
 Our innovative online environment supports practical education and provides valuable engagement and networking among peers and experts in the field of bioethics and health policy.